reconverse/incidence2/README.md

 ## Vignettes

-An overview of incidence2 is provided in the vignettes distributed with the package:
+An overview of incidence2 is provided in the vignette distributed with the package:

 - `vignette("incidence2", package = "incidence2")`
-- `vignette("working-with-incidence2-objects", package = "incidence2")`